ryjones/rl-report/main/cello-repolinter-report.md

 - `src/dashboard/config/theme.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/lambda/api.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/mock/agent.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/mock/channel.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/mock/network.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/mock/node.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/mock/organization.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/mock/user.js`: The first 7 lines do not contain the pattern(s): Copyright, License.